Skip to content

 Reflect Everyday

 After the Design Everyday initiative has so far mainly dealt with the perspective of the designers, the access of manufacturers and producers is to be increasingly examined in the future.
-Sophie Wittmann (Trewit), Stefan Ehrlich-Adám (EVVA), Helen Thonet (TYP) and Reinhard Kepplinger (Grüne Erde) were our first interview partners.
+Marianne Goebl (Artek), Martin Auer (MARTIN AUER), Bettina Reichl (Packnatur®), Valerie Wolff (VELLO), Sophie Wittmann (Trewit), Stefan Ehrlich-Adám (EVVA), Helen Thonet (TYP) and Reinhard Kepplinger (Grüne Erde) were our interview partners so far.
 Interviews by Sabine Dreher (Liquid Frontiers).

 Read the interviews here: